 Speech Language Pathologist (SLP) and Speech Language Pathologist – Assistant (SLP-A)

-In March 2020, the Missouri Department of Elementary and Secondary Education (DESE) informed LEAs that the temporary service delivery model using Speech Implementers would no longer be available after July 2022.
-DESE collaborated over the last two years with the Missouri Board of Registration for the Healing Arts (Board of Healing Arts), institutions of higher education, the Missouri Speech and Hearing Association (MSHA), and the Missouri School Boards’ Association Medicaid Consortium to increase and publicize the availability of state registered SLP-As, recent advancement in speech therapy telepractice, and expanded Medicaid billing.
+DESE collaborates with the Missouri Board of Registration for the Healing Arts (Board of Healing Arts), institutions of higher education, the Missouri Speech and Hearing Association (MSHA), and the Missouri School Boards’ Association Medicaid Consortium to increase awareness and publicize the availability of state registered SLP-As, recent advancement in speech therapy telepractice, and expanded Medicaid billing.

 Suggestions for developing a high quality Speech and Language program: